 To get to the park’s East Entrance, you will pass through Cody, Wyo., founded by Buffalo Bill Cody himself.
 While Cody is 53 miles from the East Entrance, it is the closest town to the entrance.

 Cody is an Old Western town that celebrates its rich history through daily summer rodeos and incredible museums that make up the Buffalo Bill Center of the West.
 With its historic downtown and numerous family friendly activities, including the Cody trolley tour where you can learn more about Cody’s history, it is well worth a stop for a day or two.
 Admission to the Buffalo Bill Center of the West is good for two days, so take your time exploring.

 Buy a cowboy hat downtown at the third-generation-owned Wayne’s Boots or Boot Barn up the hill and head to two of Cody’s family friendly venues that offer cowboy music during the evenings.
 The Cody Cattle Company has a really casual atmosphere where kids can run around the establishment’s wooden picnic tables.
-Dan Miller’s Cowboy Music Revue is a more upscale dinner show that takes place at the Buffalo Bill Center.
-In June 2016, the show moved to a new Dining and Entertainment Pavilion at the center.
+Dan Miller’s Cowboy Music Revue is a more upscale show that has moved next to the Irma Hotel in downtown Cody.
+The show starts at 8 p.m.
+Monday-Saturday throughout the summer.

 Stop at Buffalo Bill Dam